terraform-ibm-modules/terraform-ibm-cos/modules/replication/README.md

 - The source and target buckets can be in the same or different COS instances
 - The source and target buckets can be in the same or different regions
 - For cross-account replication, additional IAM configuration may be required
+- Multiple rules can target the same destination bucket with different prefixes
+- IAM policies are automatically deduplicated when multiple rules target the same bucket
+- Rules with higher priority values are processed first